 The key assumptions for the value-in-use calculations are those regarding the discount rate, trading forecasts and growth rates.
-A pre-tax discount rate of 14.9% was used (2021: 12.0%), based on the Group's WACC and comparable businesses in the sector.
-Cash flows in line with forecasts were used.
-Cash flows beyond the forecast period are extended out to the end of the lease terms at a 2% growth rate.
+The key underlying assumption is the group's 3 year business plan which is based on past experience, taking into account operational developments/ changes at the group's operating sites.
+A pre-tax discount rate of 12.1% was used (2022: 14.9%), based on the Group's WACC and comparable businesses in the sector.
+Cash flows in line with forecasts for the next three years were used.
+Cash flows beyond the forecast period are extended out to the end of the lease terms at a 3% growth rate.